matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

     ethNetwork: "goerli", // Can also be the RPC URL of the network (e.g. `https://goerli.infura.io/v3/<API_KEY>`) },
   networks: {
+    // To compile with zksolc, this must be the default network.
     hardhat: {
       zksync: true,
     },